-Coronavirus has officially sent the UK into lockdown and now the government is advising against moving home in a bid to stop the spread of COVID-19.
+Coronavirus means the UK lockdown is expected to continue for at least another month, and the government is advising against moving home in a bid to stop the spread of COVID-19.

 The government said that while there "is no need to pull out of transactions", "we all need to ensure we are following guidance to stay at home and away from others at all times".
 People may go through with their house purchase if the property is vacant, although they must ensure they are following guidelines with regards to home removals.
 If the house is occupied, the government says "we encourage all parties to do all they can to amicably agree alternative dates to move".

 Before the government had their say, concerns around germs had already had an impact on house sales.
 Jonathan Hopper, chief executive of buyers Garrington Property Finders says, "We've heard of a few vendors cancelling visits because they don't want strangers in their homes at the moment, but they are very much in the minority."

 SEE: Coronavirus ruined my wedding and I lost all of my money